DragonComputer/Dragonfire/README.md

 <br>

 :warning: Facing with a problem?
-Take a look to the [Troubleshooting](https://github.com/DragonComputer/Dragonfire/blob/master/CONTRIBUTING.md#troubleshooting):hammer_and_wrench: section.
+Take a look at the [Troubleshooting](https://github.com/DragonComputer/Dragonfire/blob/master/CONTRIBUTING.md#troubleshooting):hammer_and_wrench: section.

 <br>